List of Static Shock characters: Rubberband Man

 Adam Evans, also known as Rubberband Man (voiced by Kadeem Hardison), is a dyslexic yet talented musician, younger brother of Ebon, and a Bang Baby whose body structure consists of living rubber, which he can shape into a variety of forms and use to disguise himself as others.
 Prior to becoming a Bang Baby, Rubberband Man worked as a stock clerk at a music store before he joined Ebon's gang in taking part in the gang war that would later erupt into the Big Bang.
 In the first season, Rubberband Man seeks revenge on a record producer who stole one of his songs.
 Despite being defeated by Static and arrested by authorities, Rubberband Man breaks out of prison and disguises himself as a musician named "Stringer".
 After entering a relationship with Sharon Hawkins, he becomes inspired to reform and become a superhero in the second season.
 He initially clashes with Static, but eventually serves as an older brother figure to him.

+Rubberband Man is based on comic book character Karmon Stringer, a former gang member who acquired elastic superpowers during the Big Bang.